 198 grams (2 cups) organic rolled oats (or gluten free oats which is what I have at our house)

 2 tablespoons organic coconut oil

 I choose to use a blender for this dough but you can use a food processor too.
 Begin by pureeing the dry oats until they create a flour.

 Once you have an oat flour, add the Rosemary, Parmesan, and cinnamon and blend.

 Then add the coconut oil and banana.
 As soon as it comes together as a dough dump, it into a bowl.
 Knead the dough just a bit so that the banana is completely combined and there are no chunks of any kind.

-Roll out dough so it’s about 1/4” thick, and use a 3" cookie cutter (I used a flower cutter).
+Roll out dough so it’s about 1/4 inch thick, and use a 3-inch cookie cutter (I used a flower cutter).
 Or you can make small dough balls and shape them to your liking.
 Just make sure the shape is large and long enough for your little one to hold easily but not too narrow, otherwise they can bite off large pieces that could be a choking hazard.

-Store them in an airtight container or bag.
+Store them in an airtight container for up to 7 days.

 High Altitude - Bake at 350°F for 10 minutes.